iamdejan/portfolio-website/content/_index.md

 Hello, my name is Giovanni Dejan.
 I am a software engineer, mainly in backend but currently learning infra as well.

-I was first taught of C++ language (as you can see in [my post](https://blog.devgenius.io/your-first-programming-language-76d5a3312eb0) where I shared my first experience in programming), but over the time, I learned Java, Python, and Golang.
+I was first taught of C++ language (as you can see in [my post](https://blog.devgenius.io/your-first-programming-language-76d5a3312eb0) about my first experience in programming), but over the time, I learned Java, Python, and Golang.
 Currently, I'm learning Kubernetes and Terraform as well.